buildforfun/my_projects/ml_projects/readme.md

 This is where the data you have has an input and a corresponding output.
 The machine then thinks of how to go from input to output.
 This means that when you give it new input it can map to a new output.

 Example applications: Say you want to separate things into classes like spam and predict numerical things like stock prices.

+# Unsupervised learning

+Unsupervised learning is where we have no output, so we only have input and it's up to the algorithmn to tell us something interesting about the data.
+It's usually used in the data exploration stage.
+In supervised we can check if we predicted the data correctly, but in unsupervised learning this is not possible as we don't know the answer.

+There are three types of Unsupervised learning:
+- Clustering: finds subgroups in data
+- Dimensionality Reduction: reduce dimensionality in data
+- Association rules: uncovers rules within the data e.g. if X then Y